Amanda Ellison is a Northumberland-based teacher and writer.

 "I often ask Amanda to edit several pieces of content for me throughout the year.
 She always does an impeccable job and her attention to detail is excellent.
 Thanks, Amanda!"

 Mark Williams - Educational Training Services

 Feedback on shortlisted story for Reedsy, The Gladstone Bags:

 A range of my work is available to view here.

 And here's a little information about my first children's book (see below).

-I published my first children's book, Murphy Goes to Moscow, two years ago.
-It is inspired by the real-life Murphy, my labradoodle.
+My first children's book, Murphy Goes to Moscow, is inspired by the real-life Murphy, my late beloved labradoodle.
 The book is about Murphy's adventures in Russia's capital, where he teams up with a street dog.
 As well as recounting his adventures, this book is intended to be educational too - it has lots of snippets of historical and geographical information.
 It also has some fun activities at the back!